 For those litigating disputes with a European dimension, the current rules provide a relatively comprehensive framework setting out how issues relating to jurisdiction, the recognition and enforcement of judgments, governing law and the service of documents and taking of evidence will be dealt with by the courts of member states.
 While a Brexit will change this, the extent of the change is currently unclear.
-It all depends on the arrangements entered into between the UK and EU member states, now that a vote to leave has occurred.
-However, the current rules will remain in force for the present and any sudden change could be mitigated to some extent if the Great Repeal Bill is enacted as currently planned, although, this will depend on the outcome of the negotiations..
+It all depends on the arrangements entered into between the UK and EU member states, now that notice to leave has been served.
+However, the current rules will remain in force for the present and any sudden change could be mitigated to some extent if the Great Repeal Bill is enacted as currently planned, although, this will depend on the outcome of the negotiations.

 Jurisdiction and the recognition and enforcement of judgments